ndronos/c-nomorph/HowStufWorks.md

 A string allows you to save something you might say (like "hello") into a series of characters, which your C program can read in from the user or print out on the screen.
+String manipulation has such a unique set of operations, it has its own dedicated C library <string.h> with your typical string functions.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```